 - You may also choose the way this book handles Chapter formatting; for information about the available options, click the Help icon next to the Chapter formatting drop-down menu

-- To being populating content into your book, click the Save and display button at the bottom of the page
+- Click the Save and display button at the bottom of the page

-- To begin building your book, enter your first Chapter title, and put the information you want to present to students into the Content box.
+- Enter your first Chapter title, and put the information you want to present to students into the Content box.
 This content can include text, images, links — anything that you can enter into in a word processor can be entered here

 NOTE: LTG staff recommend not copying and pasting directly from word processors (especially Microsoft Word) into the Content window, or any other area in the CLE where the HTML toolbar is present.
 If you have too much content to type it directly into the browser window, click the Paste from Word icon and paste your text into the window that appears.
 This tool will attempt to strip hidden formatting that could cause your book to display improperly, or could break other functionality within the CLE.
 You may need to re-apply formatting to your content using the HTML toolbar after using the Paste from Word tool